cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 The SQL standard defines several basic operations relating **DATE**, **TIME** (with and without timezone), **TIMESTAMP** (with and without timezone), and **INTERVAL** data types.
 (For a description of these data types, consult the section on `Data types`_ above.)

 Comparison of like types is accomplished using the `Comparison operators`_ previously documented.
 For example, **DATE** values can be compared with other **DATE** values, but not with **TIME**, **TIMESTAMP**, or **INTERVAL** values.
 (Behavior varies widely among the different database implementations - some do allow comparisons between types not allowed in the SQL standard.
-However, it is generally inadvisable to compare different types, unless you know exactly how the comparison is being made!)
+However, it is generally inadvisable to compare different types, unless you know exactly how the comparison is being made.)

 In addition, the mathematical operators *+*, *-*, *\**, and */* may be used as follows: